dimikot/vzfirewall/README.txt

    characters again.

 2. Run:
    # vzfirewall -a     - to apply rules
-   # vafirewall -t  - to test rules with no application
+   # vzfirewall -t     - to test rules with no application
+   # vzfirewall -h -v  - vzfirewall documentation